Women’s fashion and architecture came together in home design during the early 20th century.

 The trim is about 5 inches wide that runs horizontally around a two story house where the first floor meets the second floor.

-Think of how wearing a belt can act as a punctuation where pants end and the transition from pants to a shirt begin.
+Think of how wearing a belt can act as a punctuation at the waist separating the shirt from the skirt as shown in the women’s fashion images above.

 On a brick structure, the band or belt can be limestone or a contrasting colored brick.